samuelventura/SharpZigbee/SharpZigbee/README.txt

 https://support.metageek.com/hc/en-us/articles/203845040-ZigBee-and-WiFi-Coexistence

 Series
-- Series1 support both AT and API modes on same firmware
+- Series1 supports both AT and API modes on same firmware
-- Series2 require firmware change to support either AT or API mode.
+- Series2 requires firmware change to support either AT or API mode.

 Modes
 - AT or transparente mode.